 Interviewing for a job is one of the most intimidating life events for the average adult.
-It’s your chance to make a great first impression—and will make or break your chance of securing the position.
+It's your chance to make a great first impression—and will make or break your chance of securing the position.
 For this reason, you must come well-prepared to show your stuff to your interviewer.
-Of course, you should be ready for tough questions they will ask you.
-But this also includes one of the most often overlooked sections of the meeting—the interview questions.
+Of course, you should be ready for the questions they will ask you but there is also one of the most often overlooked sections of the meeting—the questions you ask.
 This is typically the last part of the job interview, meaning it is your last chance to leave a lasting impression.
 Carefully crafted questions show you have researched the position and the company and sheds light on what values you prioritise as an employee.

 With our guide, you can learn some of the best job interview questions to consider for yourself.

 One of the most important categories to consider inquiring about are the job responsibilities themselves.
 This information should also be outlined in the job description and typically run through in the early parts of the interview stages.
 But to ensure you have a strong understanding of the responsibilities of this position, consider one of the below questions.

 1. What qualities in an employee lend well to this position?

 2. What specific skills and experience are you looking for in a successful candidate?

 3. What are the biggest challenges facing this role?

 4. What types of things would you be evaluating me on at year-end?